pivotal-mea-pa/qnb-workshop/pasw-workshop/README.md

 Using App Manager the Student is guided through attaching a new route to their app.

+### Next Steps

+A "congrats" note to the student for completing the workshop, and a reminder to continue learning about cloud native .NET with the Steeltoe Workshop.
+There is also an offer to experience all the examples in the Steeltoe public repo on Pivotal Web Services

 ## Config.json with all labs